DareData/data-science-101/README.md

 ### Install _Anaconda_

-The work you will be doing during the academy makes use of packages to provide extra functionality.
+The work you will be doing during the course makes use of packages to provide extra functionality.
 Installing and managing different versions (that may have subtle changes) in different operating systems and ensuring everyone gets the same results